-You must have heard a lot about antioxidants...
-It has become a health buzzword; often comes up frequently in discussions about nutrition, wellbeing, good health, and fitness.
+You must have heard a lot about antioxidants.
+It has become a health buzzword; often comes up in discussions about nutrition, wellbeing, good health, and fitness.
 But beyond the entire buzz, what are antioxidants?
 How important are they?
 What are their health benefits?
-And why it is very important nowadays to take the antioxidants in our daily diet?
+And why is it very important nowadays to take the antioxidants in our daily diet?

 To understand antioxidants, you first need to know about free radicals.

 Free radicals are molecules/atoms having an unpaired electron.
-They are basically single and eagerly ready to mingle…so; always searching out another electron to pair up.
+They are basically single and eagerly ready to mingle, so they are always searching for another electron to pair up with.
 This makes them highly reactive.

-Free radicals cause damage to important components of cells such as Cell DNA and cell membranes by stealing their electrons through a process called oxidation (That is free radical damage is also called "oxidative damage").
-These damaged cells lose their ability to function normally, which may cause cell death hence is associated with early signs of aging, cancer, Alzheimer's, and many other degenerative diseases.
+Free radicals cause damage to important components of cells such as Cell DNA and cell membranes by stealing their electrons through a process called oxidation ( free radical damage is also called "oxidative damage").
+These damaged cells lose their ability to function normally, which may cause cell death, and closely associate them with early signs of aging, cancer, Alzheimer's, and many other degenerative diseases.

-Few free- radicals are part of our body's natural defense system and our body naturally repairs the damage caused by them.
-But when there are too many of them…our body is not able to repair the natural repair damage anymore.
+Few free-radicals are part of our body's natural defense system and our body repairs the damage caused by them on its own.
+But when there are too many of them our body is not able to repair the natural damage anymore.

 Free- radical Damage Includes: